mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Pomri threw her hands up in disappointment as Melna reached for a thick felted black shawl and opened the door of the observatory to leave.
 A chilly breeze clambered through the door and into Pomri's robes, forcing her to clasp her arms.

 Melna turned back to her and said, "Meet me tomorrow at the train station.
-Bring observer Jesse's findings."
+Bring observer Jathi's findings."

 "But the trains aren't running to Heiko."